Mind (MND) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Mind Historical Price

-According to the latest data gathered on Mind live price page, the current price of Mind is 0.0084927USD.
-The circulating supply of Mind(MND) is 97.00M MND , giving it a market capitalization of $825.13K.
+According to the latest data gathered on Mind live price page, the current price of Mind is 0.00708398USD.
+The circulating supply of Mind(MND) is 97.00M MND , giving it a market capitalization of $687.11K.

 The Mind Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of MND based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.